 Get access to financial accounts

-Getting access to your parent’s bank accounts will allow you to make important decisions if they become unable to do so themselves.
+Getting access to your elderly parents and their bank accounts will allow you to make important decisions if they become unable to do so themselves.
 This can be tricky to get the requisite legal permission from financial institutions, and you may require a durable power of attorney.

 Keep your whole family informed